 LIVEABOARD DIVING FROM SAN JOSE DEL CABO

 There are several San Jose Del Cabo liveaboards that depart from here to the Revillagigedo Archipelago, also known as the Socorro islands; a group of 4 uninhabited islands 400km from the coast of Mexico, located in the Pacific ocean.
-These liveaboards only travel in the months November to May, as otherwise it is not the correct season.
+These liveaboards only travel in the months November to May, as otherwise, it is not the correct season.

-Each of the Socorro islands have their own gems to see.
-San Benedicto island is generally the first stop, it is the most popular area for coming up and close with Giant Pacific Manta Rays, there is a famous cleaning station named The Boiler.
-You ae bound to see multiple, curious Mantas with a wingspan up to 8m (24ft).
+Each of the Socorro islands has its own gems to see.
+San Benedicto Island is generally the first stop, it is the most popular area for coming up and close with Giant Pacific Manta Rays, there is a famous cleaning station named The Boiler.
+You are bound to see multiple, curious Mantas with a wingspan up to 8m (24ft).
 Soccoro, which is the most well known of the four islands, and it is a paradise for pelagics.
-From January till March you can swim with Dolphins, from January till April there are thousands of Humpback whales in their breeding season and throughout the year there are numerous Manta Rays and sharks; Silky, Galapagos, white tip and silver tip sharks.
+From January till March you can swim with Dolphins, from January till April there are thousands of Humpback whales in their breeding season and throughout the year there are numerous Manta Rays and sharks; Silky, Galapagos, white tip and silvertip sharks.
 Roca Partida is the smallest island of the four, this is a pinnacle which attracts large schools of Jacks and Tuna, the small crevices inhabit many smaller species and at around 13m (40ft) there are caves which inhabit multiple sharks.
 A real diverse ecosystem.
 Lastly, the island of Clarion, which is located the furthest out is an island made up of three volcanic peaks, it has its own Angelfish named after the island, the Clarion Angelfish is often seen cleaning the large pelagic species.
 From January till April you will see the Humpback whales swim past here as well.

 GETTING TO SAN JOSE DEL CABO

 San Jose del Cabo is in the state of Baja California and located in the most Southern municipality; Los Cabos.
 You will most likely fly into Los Cabos International Airport, which has flights arriving from the United States, Canada and other Mexican Cities.
 The marina at which the Mexico liveaboard will dock is Pueblo la Playa San Jose del abo which is situated around 25 minutes from the airport.
-The centre of the city, where most of the hotels are located, is 10 minutes from the marina and 15 from the airport.
+The center of the city, where most of the hotels are located, is 10 minutes from the marina and 15 from the airport.
 Most of the liveaboards will depart in the evening as it takes an entire night to get to Socorro.